9 garden ideas to inspire. Brickwork, paving, landscaping and more!

 A well-built and functional outdoor kitchen will not only bring in comfort but will also considerably raise the price of your property.

 You can organise family meetings, gathering of friends or simply have a night for dining in the fresh air.
-The options for appliance range from gas-driven, electric-powered and the classic fireplace pit.
+The options for appliance range from gas-driven, electric-powered, classic fireplace pit and even an electric smoker.
 A popular solution for electric appliances that are difficult to power is the use of external units such as the predator generator, which can be easily relocated to serve as backup power for your house, too.

 Brick and stone-fitted inglenook fireplace